Skip to content

 project-web-1 running 0.0.0.0:27246->8080/tcp

-Check the health endpoint directly:
+Check the health endpoint directly (proxied through the web container):

 Terminal window